Let’s talk about presentation tools. Why are visual aids so tricky to use?

 Cartoons are great; they’re especially great when they’re relevant (think Calvin & Hobbes in a child psychology class), quickly understood, and not first.

-I can’t talk about cartoons and pictures without talking about moving pictures.
+I can’t talk about presentation tools without talking about moving pictures.
 (That’s what the young people call them these days, right?)
 If pictures are worth a thousand words, videos are worth a billion.

 Lisa B. Marshall from Quick and Dirty Tips walks us through 6 tips to maximize the effectiveness of video in your presentations: